 Using the heavenly manna as a point of reference well known to his audience, Jesus is proclaiming himself to be God’s life-giving gift to the world.
 Jesus is as basic to a person’s eternal life, he implies, as bread is to one’s biological life.

-Jesus fulfills the old covenant, everything that was prophesied of the Messiah is fulfilled in the person of Jesus Christ, the Passover Lamb who was sacrificed to renew the world, joining heaven and earth, uniting together humanity and divinity, marrying himself as Head to his Body, the Church.
+Jesus does not abolish or dismiss, but fulfills the old covenant, everything that was prophesied of the Messiah is fulfilled in the person of Jesus Christ, the Passover Lamb who was sacrificed to renew the world, joining heaven and earth, uniting together humanity and divinity, marrying himself as Head to his Body, the Church.
 The old covenant looked forward to the new covenant – a new life, a new creation, a new work.